Q100326: Writing and testing custom Ops

 interface.stopChildTraversal() after the if statement to stop the Op from traversing the entire scene graph beneath that topmost location.

-If you would like to create a custom node type to use your Op, please refer to the example of NodeTypeBuilder given in $KATANA_ROOT/plugins/Src/Ops/Messer/RegisterMesserNode.py.
+If you would like to create a custom node type to use your Op, please refer to the example of a NodeTypeBuilder-based node type found under $KATANA_ROOT/plugins/Src/Ops/Messer/RegisterMesserNode.py.

 Some NodeTypeBuilder API functions are documented in the Katana Developer Guide.

 If you are encountering any issues with these steps, then please open a Support ticket and let us know the issue you are encountering and the troubleshooting steps you have taken so far.